hemanth/functional-programming-jargon/readme.md

 })
 ```

-Extract takes a value out of a container.
-Essentially it's the opposite of `of`.
+Extract takes a value out of a functor.
 ```js
 CoIdentity(1).extract() // 1
 ```